 The company stock will now trade on a split-adjusted basis on the Nasdaq after reducing its number of shares from 200 million to 26.7 million.

 The company's stock will now trade on a split-adjusted basis on the Nasdaq after authorization for the split was approved by stockholders.

 The company recently changed its name from Interpace Diagnostics as it expands its focus to include drug discovery and development services.

 The disclosure comes less than a week after the company said that it was out of compliance with the Nasdaq's minimum shareholder equity requirement.

-The company implemented the reverse stock split in order to regain compliance with the Nasdaq's minimum bid price listing maintenance requirements.
+The cancer diagnostics developer said it was undertaking the reverse stock split in order to meet the Nasdaq's $1 minimum bid price requirement.

 The company is taking the step to continue listing its shares on the Nasdaq, which had warned OpGen that did not meet a listing requirement calling for a minimum bid price of $1 per share.